CYF93/HomeAutomation/README.md

 4.)
 IR transmitter

 Other requirements:<br>
 An Adafruit IO account is required.
 Create 4 feeds, temperature feed, humidity feed, on control feed and off control feed.
+Create a dashboard with gauges for the temperature and humidity feeds and momentary button for the on and off control feeds.